badrogh/centrify-thycotic-vaultsync/README.md

 - Add Logging capability to scripts (write events into Log file with preset Log level)
 - Script cannot support renaming of secrets or systems, must implement UUID/SecretID storage on one side or the other to allow unique mapping)
 - May need to implement missing Cmdlets in Centrify SDK: New-VaultDomain, New-VaultDatabase, New-VaultCloudProvider, Get-VaultCloudProvider, Set-VaultCloudProvider
+- Centrify Service User for Secret Server should be granted Global permissions on Accounts and System to guarantee rights to manage accounts.
+Permissions would also need to be granted for ALL databases and domains if planned to be used this way (no Global permissions available for those)